Marwan DaouRYT-200 Yoga Instructor

 Marcia was certified as a yoga teacher by Yogi Hari before Yoga Alliance was formed and she registered with Yoga Alliance after her 200 hour teacher training in Integrative Yoga Therapy with Joseph LaPage in 2000.
 Since then she has accumulated extensive hours of Vinyasa Yoga teacher training and studied Kundalini Yoga with Ravi Singh and Durga Alhund.
 She has been profoundly inspired by all of her teachers including master teachers Shiva Rea, Tom Gillette, Amy Weintraub, Sarah Powers, Seane Corn, Rod Stryker, Todd Norian and Jonas Westring.

-Before opening this studio seventeen years ago she taught yoga at several area locations including schools, hospitals, wellness centers, a YMCA, a fitness center, and the old Metamorphosis yoga studio in Decatur.
+Years ago, she taught yoga at several area locations including schools, hospitals, wellness centers, a YMCA, a fitness center, and the old Metamorphosis yoga studio in Decatur.
 She co-founded The Light Center, a yoga studio that operated in Lilburn from 1993 through 1996.
 Her somewhat related career path outside of teaching yoga includes experience as a social service professional (managing the Gwinnett women’s shelter) and as an aerobics instructor.

 Laurie Burns was born in Tulsa, Oklahoma in 1954.
 At 17 years old, she began her yoga practice at the local YMCA.
 During college, she went on World Campus Afloat semester at sea.
 She traveled all over the world studying art and teaching yoga on board the ship.